 This chapter discusses the properties of the Keccak-f permutations that are relevant for the security of Keccak.
 After discussing some structural properties, we treat the different mappings that make up the round function.
 This is followed by a discussion of differential and linear cryptanalysis.
-Finally we briefly discuss the applicability of a number of cryptanalytic techniques to Keccak-f and the results of some experiments we conducted, mainly on Keccak-f[25].
+Subsequently, we briefly discuss the applicability of a number of cryptanalytic techniques to Keccak-f and the results of some experiments we conducted, mainly on Keccak-f[25].
+Finally, we discuss so-called tame trails.

-As a reminder, the seven Keccak-f permutations are parameterized by their width $b = 25w = 25 \times 2^{\ell}$, for $0 \le \ell \le 6$.
+As a reminder, the seven Keccak-f permutations are parameterized by their width $b = 25w = 25 \times 2^{\ell}$ , for $0 \le \ell \le 6$ .